FleshIsBack/WexoTask/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## How to Run
+Install Node.js version 14.0.0 or later. once the project has been lauched run npm install witch will download the needed packages/libraries. to start the project run npm start.
 ## Available Scripts

 In the project directory, you can run: